Sony A7R III Snap Verdict

 Thanks to the enhanced processing engine and on-chip LSI, Sony has been able to double the continuous shooting rate of the A7R II for the A7R III.
 This means it’s possible to shoot at up to 10fps (frames per second) with the new camera.
 If you want a live view of the scene, however, you’ll have to drop to 8fps.

 It’s possible to shoot up to 76 jpeg or compressed raw files in a single blast.

-The maximum shooting rate is possible with continuous autofocusing and exposure metering, making the A7R III and attractive option for sport and action photography.
+The maximum shooting rate is possible with continuous autofocusing and exposure metering.
+Consequently, the A7R III is an attractive option for sport and action photography.

-Furthermore, as the electronic shutter means that the 10fps shooting rate can be used completely silently and this opens up the range of shooting opportunities.
-Wedding photographers can shoot in the church without fear of ruining the moment, portrait photographers can capture candid images more easily and sports photographers can photograph golf swings and tennis serves without being ejected from the tournament.
+Furthermore, the electronic shutter means that the 10fps shooting rate can be used completely silently.
+This opens up the range of shooting opportunities.
+Wedding photographers can shoot in the church without fear of ruining the moment.
+Portrait photographers can capture candid images more easily and sports photographers can photograph golf swings and tennis serves without being ejected from the tournament.

-I found the A7R II’s image stabilisation (IS) system very good, in fact, when I was using the FE 70-200mm f/4 G OSS lens at the 200mm point, I was able to get around 1/3 to 1/2 of my images sharp at 1/15 sec (that’s at 100% on-screen).
+I found the A7R II’s image stabilisation (IS) system very good.
+In fact, when I was using the FE 70-200mm f/4 G OSS lens at the 200mm point, I was able to get around 1/3 to 1/2 of my images sharp at 1/15 sec (that’s at 100% on-screen).
 Since then the Olympus OM-D E-M1 Mark II has come along and raised the bar considerably.
-I’ve been able to shoot perfectly sharp images to 2 or 3-second exposures with it when I’ve used a wide-angle lens.
+I’ve been able to shoot perfectly sharp images to 2 or 3-second exposures with it when using a wide-angle lens.

 Sony is claiming 5.5EV shutter speed compensation for the A7R III.
 That’s the difference between a 1/500 sec exposure and 1/10sec.